seantwie03/sluug_stllug_site/README.md

 A secondary Content Collection is the Presenters in `/src/content/presenters`.
 Each file in this collection represents a Presenter.

 The most important field in the frontmatter of each Presenter file is the `presenterName` field.
-This field should be the presenter's name as it should be displayed on the site.
+This field should contain the presenter's name as it will be displayed on the site.

 For a full listing of all the frontmatter fields, including a detailed description, check the `presenterCollection` schema in `/src/content/config.ts`

 #### Adding a New Presenter

-To add a new presenter, create a new file in `/src/content/presenters`.
+To add a new presenter, copy `/src/content/presenters/_new-presenter.txt` to `/src/content/presenters/presenter-name.mdx`.
 The name of the file doesn't matter too much, but it is recommended to stick to something like: `firstName-lastName.mdx`.
-After creating the file, copy the contents from `_new-presenter.txt` into the blank file you created.
 Modify the frontmatter. **Ensure the `presenterName` exactly matches the `presenterName` field of the meeting!** Lastly, add the Presenter's Bio below the first-level markdown heading.

 ### Link Presenters to Meetings

-On the meeting page, the presenter's name is a hyperlink to the presenter's specific page.
-Like-wise, on the presenter's page is a list of all the meetings that specific person presented at.
-In order for these links between the `preseneterCollection` and `meetingCollection` to work, the `presenterName` field must match exactly on the meeting frontmatter and the presenter frontmatter.
+On the meeting page, the presenter's name is a hyperlink to that presenter's page.
+Like-wise, on the presenter's page is a list of all the meetings that person presented at.
+In order for these links between the `preseneterCollection` and `meetingCollection` to work, the `presenterName` field must match exactly on the `presenterNames` field in the meeting JSON and the `presenterName` in the fontmatter of the presenter's MDX file.

 ## Search Using Pagefind

-This site uses [Pagefind](https://pagefind.app/) for search.
+This site uses [Pagefind](https://pagefind.app/) for static site search.
 It was integrated mostly by following this guide ([Video](https://www.youtube.com/watch?v=v79VRrfVau8), [Written](https://chrispennington.blog/blog/pagefind-static-search-for-astro-sites/)).

 The minified Pagefind JS and CSS is roughly 85kb.
 To avoid loading that on every page, it is declared in a separate `<head>` element on the `tags` page.
 When the site is built, the `Tags <head>` is merged with the `<head>` in `BaseLayout`.